ZeitOnline/vivi/core/src/zeit/content/image/README.txt

 Case 1 is simple, we've seen it above: When there is only one extension it's used as type.

-Case 2: When there is a mix of formats the type an object which ends in x140 is
+Case 2: When there is a mix of formats the type of an image whose name ends in x140 is used:
-used:

 >>> import zeit.content.image.image
 >>> group['title-120x140.gif'] = zeit.content.image.image.Image()